 You can install the software in stand-alone or network mode.
 All you have to do is follow the instructions in the installation guide and the installer.

-The recommended minimum hardware for Online Filing in stand-alone mode is as follows:
+The recommended minimum hardware for Online Filing can be found in the ReadMe file.

 Note: Online Filing cannot run on MAC or Linux servers.
 The EPO does not provide support for any kind of emulation on MAC or Linux.

 Note: Although Online Filing can run in a terminal emulation software, the EPO does not provide support for use of the Online Filing software with a Microsoft Windows Terminal Server, Citrix Terminal Server or any kind of terminal emulation software.

 \bin - holds the *.exe file and any *.bin files, to start the GUI faster